 Soil Characterization and Quaternary Pedology Laboratory

 The Soil Characterization and Quaternary Pedology Laboratory is equipped with cutting edge instrumentation to provide a wide range of analytical capabilities for soil and sediment.
 Instrumentation for physical analyses includes a Malvern Mastersizer 3000 for laser particle size analysis, a Meter Environment HYPROP 2 to measure soil moisture release curves, and additional instrumentation for measuring other physical properties including soil bulk density and Atterberg Limits.
-Instrumentation for chemical analyses includes a Dionex ICS-1500 Ion Chromatography System for measuring anions and cations, an IRIS Intrepid Duo Inductively Coupled Plasma Optical Emission Spectrometer (ICP-OES) for a variety of geochemical analyses, and a Niton XL3t 900 portable XRF unit with GOLDD+ technology for field- and lab-based geochemical measurements.
+Instrumentation for chemical analyses includes a Dionex ICS-1500 Ion Chromatography System for measuring anions and cations, an Agilent 5800 Inductively Coupled Plasma Optical Emission Spectrometer (ICP-OES) for a variety of geochemical analyses, and a Niton XL3t 900 portable XRF unit with GOLDD+ technology for field- and lab-based geochemical measurements.
 The lab is also equipped with a rock crushing and milling facility and additional instrumentation for performing mineral separations and measuring pH, electrical conductivity, carbonate content, organic matter content, and more.
-See below for more information.
+Click below for more information.

 (does not display)